MicrosoftDocs/VBA-Docs/api/PowerPoint.Columns.md

 End With
 ```

 Use  **Columns** (index) to return a single **Column** object.
-Index represents the position of the column in the **Columns** collection (usually counting from left to right; although the[TableDirection](PowerPoint.Table.TableDirection.md)property can reverse this).
+Index represents the position of the column in the **Columns** collection (usually counting from left to right; although the [TableDirection](PowerPoint.Table.TableDirection.md)property can reverse this).
 This example selects the first column of the table in shape five on the second slide.